 Spanning a spacious campus that includes the U.S. Army War College Library, the U.S. Army Military History Institute and more, you’ll want to dedicate a few hours to experience the center in its entirety.
 If you’re looking for an immersive experience, opt for the mile-long outdoor Army Heritage Trail, which takes guests through interactive military exhibits.
 For a general overview, begin your journey at the Visitor and Education Center, where you’ll find interactive exhibits that shed light on the culture and experience of U.S. soldiers.
 USAHEC hosts Army Heritage Days each May, a weekend-long living history event spread out along the one-mile trail.

 You don’t have to be a car lover to appreciate the Rolls-Royce Museum, but it definitely helps.
-Located on Hempt Road in Mechanicsburg, the 5,000-square-foot facility houses all sorts of fancy Rolls-Royce and Bentley motorcars.
-Groups are encouraged to take a self-guided tour of the museum, which usually takes 30 to 45 minutes, depending on your pace.
-For an insider’s view of what it takes to keep these cars looking shiny and new, there’s a functioning garage on site where technical seminars are hosted.
+Located on Hempt Road in Mechanicsburg, the 5,000-square-foot facility houses a variety of fancy Rolls-Royce and Bentley motorcars.
+Visitors are encouraged to take a self-guided tour of the museum, which usually takes 30 to 45 minutes, depending on your pace.
+All guests are welcome to sit inside the cars, and touch, see and feel the luxury for themselves.
+For an insider’s view of what it takes to keep these cars looking shiny and new, there’s a functioning garage on-site where technical seminars are hosted.

 Mechanicsburg Museum Association

 For a glimpse into what life was like in Cumberland Valley during the 1800s, pay a visit to the Mechanicsburg Museum.
-As part of the town’s history, the association preserves several historic buildings: 1899 Washington Street Station, the 1866 Stationmaster's House, the 1886 Freight Station, the 1867 Passenger Station and the 1801 Frankeberger Tavern.
+The association preserves several historic buildings that focus on the town's history, including its crucial role as a stop along the Cumberland Valley Railroad: 1899 Washington Street Station, the 1866 Stationmaster's House, the 1886 Freight Station, the 1867 Passenger Station, and the 1801 Frankenberger Tavern.
 Entrance is free but guests are welcome to purchase books, toys and other souvenirs at the museum store.

 Cumberland County Historical Society

-Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives and shop selling locally made items.
+Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives, and a shop (History on High) selling locally- made items.
 The award-winning museum encompasses 16 galleries, each serving as a visual guide to Cumberland Valley’s past.
-There are several ways to get involved, whether signing up for a walking tour, attending a lecture or participating in a workshop.
+There are several ways to get involved, whether signing up for a walking tour, attending a lecture, or participating in a workshop.